Jishan-Kapoor/sum-of-sales-1759826996/README.md

 # Sales Summary Test

 ## Summary
 This static web application fetches a CSV file, calculates the total sales from the data, and displays the result on a single-page site titled 'Sales Summary Test'.
 It utilizes Bootstrap 5 for styling and is designed to provide a simple sales summary report.
+New features include the addition of a Bootstrap table (#product-sales) listing each product with its sales.

 ## Setup
 To deploy this application on GitHub Pages, follow these steps: